son-n-pham/Practical-Data-Science/README.md

 # Retrieving the data directly from Amazon S3
 df = pd.s3.read_csv(path='s3://bucket/prefix/'
 ```
-### AWS Glue Data Data Catalog is used to register data in Amazon S3
+### AWS Glue Data Catalog is used to register data in Amazon S3
 - Creates reference to data ("S3-to-table" mapping)
 - Just metadata / schema stored in tables
 - No data is moved